 If you don’t clean your teeth well, plaque builds up quickly.
 This leads to gum disease and tooth decay.

-Both are linked by chronic inflammation and can worsen each other.
+Both are linked by chronic inflammation and can worsen the other.

 Look out for: